Zeke1337/Zenith-CS2-Cheat/README.md

 Free Open Source Counter Strike 2 legit cheat

+Features:
+- Aimbot
+- Aimlock ( press shift )
+- Triggerbot
+- Esp
+- No Flash
+- Bhop
+- Bomb Timer
+- And much more

 notes:

 - there are a lot of things to improve.
 I was just lazy and wanted to publish this.